JacobColbyTanner/find-synchronous-events/README.md

 Tanner, J. C., Faskowitz, J., Byrge, L., Kennedy, D., Sporns, O., & Betzel, R. (2022).
 Synchronous high-amplitude co-fluctuations of functional brain networks during movie-watching. bioRxiv.

-See below for a video of movie-stimuli and subject event synchronization, as well as the mean cofluctuation pattern at each frame:
+See below for a video of movie-stimuli and subject event synchronization, as well as the mean cofluctuation patterns (across subjects) at each frame:

 https://user-images.githubusercontent.com/59493314/182236428-5e0db36d-9c88-4877-aa7a-9a5d7ea656c7.mp4

+Note that the increased mean cofluctuation values (across subjects) during the synchronization peaks in the bottom panel result from the strong positive linear relationship between inter-subject network similarity and synchronous events (see Fig. 4 i & j).

 For full video, click the following link: https://youtu.be/1Mhph-QkSX0

 Other relevant event-related papers: